Zenilus/TimoshenkoBeamFEA/README.md

 - **Ill-conditioned stiffness warning** – Typically indicates missing supports or an unconstrained degree of freedom.
 Double-check boundary conditions.
 - **Zero or tiny displacements** – Units may be inconsistent (e.g., millimeters instead of meters) or the load magnitudes are too small relative to stiffness.
 - **Plots missing forces/supports** – Verify the IDs in `Supports` and `Forces` correspond to valid node IDs.
+- **Section modulus warning** – The solver now checks geometric consistency and warns if the computed section modulus deviates by more than 20% from the expected value for rectangles, squares, or circles; revalidate the workbook dimensions and units if this appears.

 ---